Introduction

 • Simple way to manage multiple development instances of Odoo on same developer's machine

-• Everyting (including nodejs) installed in virtualenv - no conflicts with system packages
+• Everything (including nodejs) installed in virtualenv - no conflicts with system packages

 • Best test runner for Odoo modules: